 Puppy food often has more calories to help in overall growth and development.
 Feeding your Chihuahua a mix of this food with her regular one will greatly improve the weight.
 The amount of puppy’s food, nonetheless, has to be controlled to prevent your dog from becoming overweight.
 Once you notice her normal weight is back, withdraw the puppy food gradually to prevent him from getting other gastrointestinal problems.

 Just like with puppy food, treats and snacks will introduce some additional calories to your dog’s diet, which will then improve her weight.
 Whatsoever, you have to control the number of treats and snacks you give to your pet, or else it causes other health and behavioral conditions.

 Similar to man, the dog’s body has some nutrients, ideally omega-3 and omega-6 fatty acids, it can’t produce on its own.
 Therefore, you have to provide her with the supplements which will provide the essential nutrients and correct the dietary deficiency which might be causing the sensitive stomach disorder.

 The supplements you give to your dog will also provide some calories, which will assist in gaining weight as well.

 Giving your dog regular exercises will make him burn a lot of fuel and restore his lost appetite.
 Strength exercises will also help your lovely pet build muscles, which will then bulk his body mass, as well as strengthen the immune system.
-Since he might still be weak, simple workout like a walk will be sufficient and then you can jog with him once he regains strength.
+Since he might still be weak, a simple workout like a walk will be sufficient and then you can jog with him once he regains strength.

 Word of Thought

-Well… those are my best tips on how you can add weight on your dog with a sensitive stomach disorder.
+Well… those are my best tips on how you can add weight to your dog with a sensitive stomach disorder.
 The one thing am wondering is, what will you do once your Chihuahua or Labrador Retriever regains his weight?
 Will you forget monitoring his weight and now start to fight obesity or now you have learned an own question of life?